sakserv/dev-tools/vagrant/hadoop-zk-slider-build/README.md

 The projects will be installed to /usr/local/src/<project_name> by default.

 After making code changes, to rebuild and redeploy, simple run the project specific bootstrap script.
-These scripts are idempotent, rerunning is safe:
+These scripts clean up the old installation and deploy any updated code changes.

 * Hadoop
 ```